Life Insurance 102 – video transcript

 So, here’s a retirement income comparison.
 Here are the assumptions: You have a mutual fund match market with dividends, 1.75% covering expenses, 100% of the mutual fund gains are subject to long-term taxation and there’s no dividends paid on life policy.

 You got $25,000 away per year and an investment premium for 10 years and your retirement income that will begin in year 20.
 So, how does that match up the index life with your typical mutual fund?
-And we’re going to now look at various interest rates that would be spun off because really interest rates have a powerful and profound effect on what you ultimately have in your retirement income.
+We’re going to now look at various interest rates that would be spun off; because really, interest rates have a powerful and profound effect on what you ultimately have in your retirement income.

 So, let’s take a look at how this plays out at 4%.
 At 4%, that mutual fund will return to you $13,000 and that’s over the 20-year cycle.